The Eternal Spring Island

-This was the second time we fly to Gran Canaria, and knew this was not a beach holiday at all, but an usual for what we tend do on a weekend trip, a short city break.
+This was the third time in the island, and knew this was not a beach holiday at all, but an usual for what we tend do on a weekend trip, a short city break.
 Back in 2016 this was to the capital city Las Palmas and the nearby villages of the central-north part of the island.
-And in this occasion, the southern half of the island making the base in Maspalomas.
+Two years later, the southern half of the island making the base in Maspalomas, while now a complete circle trip.
 But if you are looking for a beach break middle of winter elsewhere in Europe, this is your best option.
-Here in the Canaries you have a guaranteed weather of 24 degrees every day, while Gran Canaria seems to be the most favorable island in the world for its climate, hence its nickname “eternal spring”.
+Here in the Canaries you have a guaranteed weather of 24 degrees every day, while Gran Canaria seems to be the most favourable island in the world for its climate, hence its nickname “eternal spring”.
 It is common to see the New Year’s celebrations in the news how people is having a bath in the sea.
 However, sun is not completely guaranteed.
 This is a very green island too, and very mountainous therefore it’s good you know the northern half of the island is the rainy one, while the southern half is the sunnier one home to the famous resorts of Maspalomas and Playa del Ingles.

 It is an unusual fact to discover majority of the tourists coming to the island do never visit beautiful Las Palmas.
 All they seem to know is Maspalomas, Mogan and nothing else.
 This were good news to us to be honest, and it applies in the same way to Palma in Mallorca.
 With millions of tourists coming yearly, it’s great to enjoy the big city without the hordes and instead having a more laid back feeling enjoying the life as the locals do.
 In the neighbouring islands of Lanzarote, Tenerife or Fuerteventura for example, this is not the case because are islands that people come to visit north to south, east to west for their unique volcanic landscapes.